haskell-distributed/haskell-cci/NOTES.md

 peer occurs.
 They can have associated reliability and ordering requirements.

-Stablishing a connection requires the peers to engage in client and server roles.
+Establishing a connection requires the peers to engage in client and server roles.
 The client peer issues a call `connect` specifying a remote endpoint, and the server peer must be listening for events on that endpoint.
 The client peer then needs to listen for events to